mattduck/wbpy/README.rst

                             (2080, 'a2'): 1095.0342724610005,
                             (2080, 'b1'): 1105.12718994264}}}

-Each Climate API call requires some specific, irregular date pairs (start / end).
+Each Climate API call requires some specific, irregular start date and end date pairs in the URL.
 There aren't many of them, so wbpy always returns all possible dates.
-The metadata dictionary shows the start / end dates for your results:
+The metadata dictionary shows the start and end dates for your results:

 .. code-block:: python